sjbylo/container-workshop/09-cicd-getting-started/README.md

 ```
 git clone https://github.com/YOUR_GITHUB_USERNAME/flask-vote-app.git
 ```
-(don't forget to replace "YOUR_GITHUB_USERNAME" with your real Github username!)
+(don't forget to replace "YOUR_GITHUB_USERNAME" with your real GitHub username!)

 As usual, ensure you are working in the source code directory: